-The postgraduate programme in Educational Psychology is particularly aimed at people who are working in education or are interested in pursuing a career as an educator.
+The master in Educational Psychology (MSc) is particularly aimed at people who are working in education or are interested in pursuing a career as an educator.

 A successful teacher is able to motivate students, successfully manage the classroom, assess students' prior knowledge, successfully communicate ideas, accommodate students' particular needs, develop appropriate teaching methods and use appropriate assessment methods.

 Teachers can develop these skills by understanding and applying relevant psychological theories of learning.
-The programme aims to encourage teachers to see themselves as engaged learners who are constantly looking for and considering better ways to help their students achieve their goals.
+The master in Educational Psychology (MSc) aims to encourage teachers to see themselves as engaged learners who are constantly looking for and considering better ways to help their students achieve their goals.